 Dell launched their Social Media Listening Command Center yesterday in a ceremony with CEO, Michael Dell; CMO, Karen Quintos; and Vice President of Social Media and Communities, Manish Mehta.

-I got to attend, as a Dell customer, and it was a really impressive setup there.
-Watch for my big head at the 1:09 mark of a video from Dell about the opening.
+I got to attend, as a Dell customer, and it was a really impressive set up there.

 If you remember the scenes at NORAD in the movie War Games, that’s what it all reminded me of, except it was a system from Radian6 focused on listening to what people are saying about Dell in social media and responding to them.